jj1bdx/airspy-fmradion/README.md

 # airspy-fmradion

-* Version v0.3.1, 11-MAR-2019
+* Version v0.4.0, 11-MAR-2019
-* **airspy-fmradion** is a software-defined radio receiver for FM broadcast radio, specifically designed for Airspy R2 and Airspy HF+.
+* **airspy-fmradion** is a software-defined radio receiver for FM broadcast radio, specifically designed for Airspy R2 and Airspy HF+, and RTL-SDR.
 * This repository is forked from [ngsoftfm-jj1bdx](https://github.com/jj1bdx/ngsoftfm-jj1bdx) 0.1.14 and merged with [airspfhf-fmradion](https://github.com/jj1bdx/airspyhf-fmradion)
 * For MacOS and Linux